Occupational Therapy

 The program’s mission is to prepare future practitioners who will be:

-- Change agents, by challenging the boundaries of current occupational therapy practice through purposeful exploration of new practice domains and models of care
+- Change agents, by challenging the boundaries of occupational therapy practice through purposeful exploration to develop solutions for new practice domains and models of care

 - Innovators, by identifying unmet needs in their practice settings and communities and by creating dynamic interventions and programs to meet those needs